 There are a huge variety of exciting activities taking place, so make sure you visit the Melbourne Writers Festival website and book your tickets today.

-Are you worried the Melbourne Writers Festival won't be enough to satisfy your literary appetite?
-Well, if you get your hands on a rental car at the Melbourne airport, what's stopping you from checking out the other book-related sites Australia has to offer?
+Are you worried the Melbourne Writers Festival won’t be enough to satisfy your literary appetite?
+Well, if you get your hands on the Melbourne car rental literature lovers rely on for quality service and value, what’s stopping you from checking out the other book-related sites Australia has to offer?

 You could go on an author-inspired pilgrimage, visiting the hometowns of your favourite Australian writers and discovering where they got their inspiration from!